tomas-bzdusek/research-website/content/authors/Wanda-P.-Duss/_index.md

 - Former MSc Students
 ---

 In her MSc thesis project, Wanda investigated toy models of topological band insulators on Cayley trees.
+A research manuscript covering Wanda's results was published in the journal <a href="https://doi.org/10.1103/t8gg-xqls" target="_blank">Physical Review Research</a>.